 Nieces and nephews are the children of our brothers and sisters, this hardly needs saying.
 If someone wishes to leave a gift to their “nieces and nephews” in their will, it should be a simple matter to identify which individuals are a niece or a nephew and so entitled to share in the inheritance.
 However circumstances and relationship may change from the time a will is made to the date of death.

 “Nieces and nephews” includes children of step-brothers and sisters

 In succession law, when the expression “nephews and nieces” is used in a will, it includes children of brothers and sisters as in the ordinary meaning, and children of step-brothers and step-sisters.
 Reference is sometimes made to nephews and nieces by blood (meaning two common ancestors) and of the half-blood (one common parent).
 The graphic below seeks to show this in regard to the nieces and nephews of the figure outlined in orange .

-In one case a will-maker provided in her will that her estate was to go to her de facto partner if he survived her by a defined period of time.
-If not, it was to go to those of her nephews and nieces who had survived her by the required period.
+A will-maker provided in her will that her estate was to go to her de facto partner if he survived her by a defined period of time.
+If he didn’t survive her, then the estate was to be divided equally among those of her nieces and nephews still living.1

-However the problem for executors in deciding what ‘nephews and nieces’ meant, was that her de facto partner’s brother had children, whom she had referred to sometimes as her nephew or niece.
-This raised the difficulty of whether she intended they were to be included in her gift to “my nephews and nieces” or not.
+However the deceased’s de facto partner’s brother had children, and sometimes she had referred to them as her nephew or niece.
+Did she intend they were to be included in her gift?

-Noting that the construction issue was difficult, the Court declared that the true construction of the will, and in the events which had occurred, was that the the residuary estate was to the nephews and nieces of the whole blood, and those of the half-blood, but not to include the children of the brother of the deceased partner.
+The executors applied to the Court for advice and construction of the will.2 Noting the difficulties, the Court declared that on the true construction of the will and the events which had occurred, the residuary estate was to be distributed to the nieces and nephews of the whole blood,3 and those of the half-blood,4 but not to include the children of the brother of the deceased de facto partner.

 © BHS Legal